vallemdivyasri/HEART-DISEASE-DETECTION/README.md

 Heart disease is a leading cause of death globally, making early detection critical.
 By leveraging data science, we aim to create a reliable model that can assist healthcare professionals in making informed decisions.

 ## Data
 The dataset used in this project is sourced from Kaggle.
-[Dataset Link]() It includes various features such as,
+It includes various features such as,
 1. Age
 2. Sex